Wheaton College Editorial Style Guide

 29.2.
 Centers and Institutes

 - BGC is part of the School of Mission, Ministry, and Leadership

 - The Billy Graham Center Archives and the Billy Graham Center Museum are not part of the BGC

 Center for Urban Engagement

 - HoneyRock Camp should never be used.

-- HoneyRock is part of the Division of Global and Experiential Learning
+- HoneyRock is part of the Division of Global Programs and Studies

 Humanitarian Disaster Institute